MikeDigitize/JSFundamentals/README.md

 In this example the function bar is returned from the function foo.
 The variable <code>a</code> is lexically scoped within foo and any descendant scopes.
 It is not available outside of the scope of foo.
 However, by creating a variable <code>bar</code> in the global scope and assigning it to the return value of foo, which is a function, when we call that function we have access to <code>a</code>, even though the call is made outside of the lexical scope of <code>a</code>.

 This is the crux of closures.
 It is the ability to access values outside of their lexical scope.
 Lexical scope defined at the compilation stage is accessible at runtime even if the reference is made outside of the scope it was defined in.
-In the above the function foo has returned and is no longer in use, yet closures still allows access to values defined inside it.
-To help illustrate a practical use of closures consider the following piece of code;
+In the above the function foo has returned and is no longer in use, yet closures still allow access to values defined inside them.
+To help illustrate a more practical use of closures consider the following piece of code;

 ```javascript
 function percentage(percent) {